Coalition of Immokalee Workers: Winning a Partnership with Growers

 On April 15, 2008, the United States Senate Committee on Health, Education, Labor, and Pensions (HELP) held hearings on "Ending Abuses and Improving Working Conditions for Tomato Workers" in which Reggie Brown claimed farmworkers earned an average wage of "between $10.50 and $14.86 per hour."
 Lucas Benitez of the CIW and Senators Bernie Sanders (VT-I) and Dick Durbin (IL-D) disputed Brown's claim by citing contradictory evidence.
 The senators also scrutinized the legal basis for the FTGE's resistance to the Campaign for Fair Food.

-Expansion

-During Summer 2015, the Fair Food Program expanded to large operations of Florida-based tomato growers in Georgia, South Carolina, North Carolina, Virginia, Maryland, and New Jersey.
-The Fair Food Program is also expanding into strawberries and green bell peppers in Florida.